Caesar Dressing Without Anchovies

 A kid-friendly version of Caesar dressing without anchovies or eggs.
 Want to know the secret?
-Japanese Mayo and lovely capers.
+Japanese mayo and lovely capers.

-Caesar was Roman but not the Salad
+Caesar was Roman, Not the Salad

 Japanese vs. Normal Mayo